dpadGuy/UwUTools-OldRepo/README.md

 <H1 align="center">UwUTools</H1>

-**UwUTools is an application launcher that allows you to download and manage apps in one centralized location.
+**UwUTools is an application launcher made fully in C# that allows you to download and manage apps in one centralized location.
 It provides everything in a portable format, eliminating the need for administrative privileges.**

 **This tool can be utilized on various devices, including personal computers, school computers, and cloud gaming services.**